 Mop the floor

-Clean and maintain your leather furniture
+Clean and maintain your leather furniture and other items

 Clean your leather jacket

 Your leather jacket doesn’t want to be subjected to harsh cleaners any more than your leather furniture does.
 As with your leather furniture, simply dissolve a bit of baby shampoo in water, wipe it on the leather with a soft, damp cloth, and dry with a soft, dry cloth.

 It stands to reason if your hose and other delicates call for mild soap, then what could be milder than baby shampoo?
 A gentle detergent like baby shampoo is good for your clothes—and the environment—when washing anything by hand, says the Sierra Club.
 Learn what scary germs could be lurking in your clothes right now.